nxp-imx/imx-gputop/man/gputop.md

 ## Unsupported GPUs

-Do note, that on newer GPU cores, like GC7000 models, the behaviour is different and currently it is not **not supported** by **gputop**, due to various issues in the driver.
+Do note, that on newer GPU cores, like GC7000 models, the behaviour is different and it is not **only supported** in driver version newer than 6.2.4p1 (Build at least 150331).

 # PAGES